 Note: If your device isn’t appearing in the Develop menu, try quitting and relaunching Safari.

-Typically, you should see a pattern that follows something like this:
+Typically, see a pattern that follows something like this:

-As the user interacts with your application (events shown in yellow), it will likely require the interface to respond in someway, triggering new layout and rendering events (shown in purple).
-The table below the timeline shows what layout work is actually being down by the browser.
-The large white spaces indicate time that the Web view sat idle waiting for user interaction.
+As the user interacts with your application (events are shown in yellow), it will likely require the interface to respond in some way, triggering new layout and rendering events (shown in purple).
+The table below the timeline shows what layout work is being down by the browser.
+The large white spaces show the time that the Web view sat idle waiting for user interaction.

 But let’s say you see a pattern that resembles something like this:

-After some user interaction, your application continues to do a lot of layout and rendering work, even 10 seconds after the user has finished interacting with the application.
+After some user interaction, your application continues to do a lot of layouts and rendering work, even 10 seconds after the user has finished interacting with the application.

-Depending on your application, this may be expected (perhaps it’s running through an animation sequence).
+Depending on your application, it may expect this (perhaps it’s running through an animation sequence).

 Maybe it comes as a surprise to you.
-If you’re in a state in your application where you expect it to be sitting idle and you see a pattern like this, then you know that something is up.
-Perhaps you already have an idea as to what’s going on.
+If you’re in a state in your application where you expect it to be sitting idle and you see a pattern like this, then you know something is up.
+Perhaps you already have an idea what’s going on.
 In which case, great!
-Now you’ve isolated the issue to unneeded layout and rendering work and can begin making changes in your code, all the while remeasuring to test your hypothesis.
+Now you’ve isolated the issue to unneeded layout and rendering work and can make changes in your code, all the while remeasuring to test your hypothesis.

-However, you still can get really useful information running the app in Safari on your computer (think of your computer as the “best case scenario”—if a problem shows up there, then it will definitely show up on the device).
+However, you still can get useful information running the app in Safari on your computer (think of your computer as the “best-case scenario”—if a problem shows up there, then it will show up on the device).

 You should focus on just one problem at a time.
-Run a number of actions that lead up to the problem.
+Run actions that lead up to the problem.

-If you’re using a JS library (like jQuery or Zepto), you’ll likely see it appear a number of times, and often near the top.
-This is not (necessarily) because it’s running slowly, but because your code is probably making a number of calls to that library.
+If you’re using a JS library (like jQuery or Zepto), you’ll likely see it appear many times, and often near the top.
+This is not (necessarily) because it’s running slowly, but because your code is probably making several calls to that library.
 Focus on your own code for now.

-The “Self” column indicates the amount of time actually spent within the function.
-The total time indicates the amount of time spent evaluating the entire function, including calls it made to other functions.
+The “Self” column shows the time spent within the function.
+The total time shows the time spent testing the entire function, including calls it made to other functions.

-As you dig down, you may start to find lines of your code that are taking up a lot of total time—functions that perhaps you did not expect to be so time-consuming.
+As you dig down, you may find lines of your code that are taking up a lot of total time—functions that perhaps you did not expect to be so time-consuming.

-And here is where we begin debugging our application.
+And here is where we debug our application.
 What changes if we skip calls to this function entirely?
 What specific pieces of this function are taking the most time, and how can we mitigate that?

 Bringing it All Together

 In all of this, we’re striving for the best user experience possible.
-The work we’re doing here is no different than the development and debugging process of a native application (and why should it be?).
-The goal is measuring is to save time spent guessing and checking so we can more precisely pinpoint problems when they exist.
+The work we’re doing here does not differ from the development and debugging process of a native application (and why should it be?).
+What the goal is measuring is to save time spent guessing and checking so we can more precisely pinpoint problems when they exist.

 Again, measuring is only one of many important steps in developing a better PhoneGap application.